The Outpost (2019 film): Plot

 A nighttime attack reveals the insurgents now have night vision equipment and mortars.
 The next day, elders arrive with the body of a girl they fraudulently claim was killed by the American counterattack; Broward agrees to compensate them, and shoots Scusa's dog for biting an elder.
 As the troops blow off steam by waterboarding each other, Broward reveals he has been relieved of command and the base will officially close in October.
 Left in command, Bundermann orders the men not to send any communication about leaving the base, as the soldiers make calls to their loved ones.

 On the morning of October 3, 2009, Mohammed alerts the base that the villagers are gone and hundreds of Taliban fighters have surrounded the outpost.
 A firefight erupts, sending the Afghan National Army forces fleeing, and PFC Thomson and Scusa are killed.
 Gallegos and several others are pinned down inside an armored vehicle, and Romesha is wounded trying to reach them.
 Learning Kirk has been killed, Romesha eliminates a Taliban sniper.
 SGT Hardt, SPC Griffin, and PVT Faulkner try to reach Gallegos' position, but their vehicle becomes stuck as they realize the Taliban have breached the perimeter.
 Griffin and Hardt are killed, and Romesha reaches the TOC and convinces Bundermann they should retake the base.

 Larson and Carter lay down covering fire, allowing the others to escape from the armored vehicle.
 Gallegos and SSG Martin are killed, and despite taking heavy gunfire, Carter rescues wounded SPC Mace.
 Romesha leads a group of men to successfully secure the front gate, just as air support arrives.
 As a B-1 bomber drops its payload on the Taliban's position, Carter and Larson carry Mace to the aid station, where CPT Cordova uses fresh blood from himself and others to transfuse Mace.
 CPT Portis and a quick reaction force arrive, dispatching the last of the insurgents.
-The remaining soldiers leave by helicopter as the base is demolished, and learn Mace did not survive.
-The Battle of Khamdesh left 27 Americans wounded and 8 dead, and Romesha and Carter each received the Medal of Honor, members of what became the most decorated unit of the war.
+The remaining soldiers leave by helicopter as the base is demolished with explosives, and learn Mace did not survive.
+The Battle of Kamdesh left 27 Americans wounded and 8 dead, and Romesha and Carter each received the Medal of Honor, members of what became the most decorated unit of the war.

 Cast

 Three people who served at the actual outpost appear in the movie: Ty Carter appears in a cameo role; Henry Hughes appears in a supporting role as Sergeant Brad Larson, and SPC Daniel Rodriguez appears as himself.

+In addition, Adam Baldwin played SPC/SGT Zachary Koppes in an uncredited role and Fahim Fazli played a Taliban fighter in an uncredited role.